|

 Group Dynamics

-A group is two or more persons who are interacting with one
+A group is two or more persons who interact with one another so that each person influences and is influenced by each person(Shaw 1971)[1].

 For a collection of people to be defined as a group, the members